-Join Yeuda Ben-Atar for an in-depth discussion in this video Adding hats to a trap beat, part of Programming Beats in Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Adding hats to a trap beat, part of Ableton Live 9: Programming Beats.

 Male 1: Trap hats are a signature sound to the genre.
 The hats pattern often alternating between multiple note values including jumping on and off from a triplet grid.
 To start off, I'm gonna create a simple 16th note closed hat pattern, so I'd click and change the grid to a 16th note.
 I'm gonna double-click on the closed hat to create one and use the Cmd or Ctrl+D to duplicate.
 Let's select the entire first bar of only the closed hats, and Cmd+D. And let's listen.